AI Safety

 We have seen that alignment is an incredibly complex technical and social problem, one of the most complex any civilization needs to handle.
 And while the costs are enormous, no one is even starting to pay them, instead hoping that they will disappear by themselves as AIs become more powerful.

-In the light of this failure to address the risks of godlike AI from a research angle, it’s necessary to strongly slow down and regulate AI progress, in order to avoid the catastrophe ahead.
+In light of this failure to address the risks of godlike-AI from a research angle, it’s necessary to aggressively slow down and regulate AI progress, in order to avoid the catastrophe ahead.
 This comes from strong AI regulations, policies, and institutions.

-Unfortunately, as we explore next, the landscape is as barren here as it is in the research side.
+Unfortunately, as we explore next, the landscape is as barren here as it is on the research side.

 Footnotes